 If you submitted a signed delivery form with payment prior to leaving campus or Toronto, you will receive a refund.
 Refunds will be processed when the office re-opens.
 Thank you for your patience.

 We look forward to welcoming you back on campus once it is safe to do so.
 Your Division/ Faculty/ College will be in contact with you directly regarding arrangements for your graduation celebration once those details are available.
-Please note that these celebrations will not happen before Fall 2021.
+Please note that these celebrations will not happen before winter 2022.

 Academic regalia will be worn at the divisional graduation celebrations to be held at a later date.

 Graduates wishing to rent regalia for at-home celebrations or photographs can do so with Gaspard.
-More information will be available soon.
+Please visit the Gaspard website to rent or purchase regalia.